Personal Memoirs of U. S. Grant: Legacy

 Given over a century of favorable literary analysis, according to reviewer Mark Perry, the Memoirs are "the most significant work" of American non-fiction.

 Mark Twain's opinion

-Modern annotated edition
+Modern annotated editions

-On October 16, 2017, the first completely annotated edition of the memoirs was published by Harvard University Press.
-Executive Director of the Ulysses S. Grant Association John F. Marszalek, Associate Editor David S. Nolen, and Assistant Editor Louie P. Gallo completed the project in order to contextualize the memoirs for the modern reader.
+On October 16, 2017, the first completely annotated edition of the memoirs was published by The Belknap Press of Harvard University Press.
+Titled The Personal Memoirs of Ulysses S. Grant: The Complete Annotated Edition, it was edited by John F. Marszalek (Executive Director of the Ulysses S. Grant Association from 2008 to 2022), with David S. Nolen and Louie P. Gallo.
+They completed the project in order to contextualize the memoirs for the modern reader.

+In 2018, The Annotated Memoirs of Ulysses S. Grant, edited by Elizabeth D. Samet, was published by Liveright Publishing Corporation.